MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab6_Ex1_audit.md

 1. Once complete, select **DLP Policy Activity** to view the results.

-1. Select individual results in the list to review detailed information about each activity.
+1. Select individual results to view detailed information about each DLP activity..

 You've searched for and reviewed audit activity related to DLP policy and rule configuration.